Undersea & Hyperbaric Medicine Fellowship

 Since opening our first hyperbaric chamber in 1964, Hennepin County Medical Center has pioneered the field of undersea and hyperbaric medicine.
 Fellows in Undersea and Hyperbaric Medicine continue this tradition of excellence with forward-thinking clinical training in the treatment of both chronic and emergency conditions.
 Fellows practice in our state-of-the art Center for Hyperbaric Medicine, which opened in 2012 within the hospital, and work with faculty who are ABMS board-certified in Undersea and Hyperbaric, and Emergency Medicine.

 Our fellowship program is ACGME accredited.
 The HCMC Center for Hyperbaric Medicine is one of the only programs in the U.S. accredited with distinction by the Undersea and Hyperbaric Medical Society.
-We accept candidates who are graduates of ACGME-accredited residencies in Emergency Medicine.

 What sets us apart